drush-ops/drush/README.txt

      (or, if you did not follow step 3, by running "/path/to/drush/drush" or navigating to /path/to/drush and running "./drush" )

-    If you have troubles, try using the -l and -r flags when invoking drush.
+    If you have troubles, try using the -l and -r parameters when invoking drush.
 See below.

 For Windows (experimental!):
   - Follow step 1.
 Use drush by navigating to /path/to/drush